SpoutDev/FxDecorate/README.md

 FxDecorate
 ==========

-Helps you with doing resizing and moving undecorated JavaFX stages
+Assists with resizing and moving undecorated JavaFX stages.